awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

 # Working with Amazon S3 Buckets<a name="UsingBucket"></a>

-Amazon S3 is cloud storage for the Internet\.
+Amazon S3 is cloud storage for the internet\.
 To upload your data \(photos, videos, documents etc\.\), you first create a bucket in one of the AWS Regions\.
 You can then upload any number of objects to the bucket\.

 In terms of implementation, buckets and objects are resources, and Amazon S3 provides APIs for you to manage them\.
 For example, you can create a bucket and upload objects using the Amazon S3 API\.
 You can also use the Amazon S3 console to perform these operations\.
 The console internally uses the Amazon S3 APIs to send requests to Amazon S3\.